(Adapted from “Influences Primer” from the Greensboro, NC LARP community)

 Influence is a specific background you can purchase with XP.
 Each dot in the Influences background represents a character's ability to nudge, persuade, intimidate, manipulate, cajole, or coax mortals and mortal systems to act in specific ways.
 They can be used to achieve a wide variety of effects in the game world.

-There are two types of Influence: Elite and Underworld.
-They are separate backgrounds, and a character may have up to five dots in each.
+There are two categories of Influence: Elite and Underworld.
+They are separate backgrounds, and a character may have up to five (5) dots in each.
 Elite Influences are all about affecting the wealthy, public institutions, legitimate businesses, public figures, and so on.
 Underworld Influences are all about affecting things beyond the reach of the law, secret organizations, illegitimate authority, and so on.
 Where the Elite live in the world of wealth and affluence, the Underworld dwell in the world of deception and fear.

 |